cfrBernard/GitHub-Follower-Management/README.md

 ## ⚠️ Important Notice // (01/31/2025)

-Please be aware that all versions of this tool currently have a **major issue** that affects users with several thousand followers/following. 🚨
+Please be aware that all versions of this tool currently have a **major issue** that affects users with several thousand followers/following.

 If your account has **thousands of followers or following**, **I strongly advise against using this tool at the moment**.
 There are known issues with pagination and the handling of large user lists, which may result in incomplete or incorrect data being processed.

-💡 **I am actively working on fixing this issue**, and a more stable version will be available soon.
+> **I am actively working on fixing this issue**, and a more stable version will be available soon.
 Thank you for your patience and understanding!

-Stay tuned for updates! 🔧🚀

-## Update // (02/15/2025) 🛠
+## Progress Update // (02/15/2025)

 I have made progress on the refactoring and created a test script (`app.py` in the `dev` branch) that focuses solely on data collection.
 The script is highly robust, and everything appears to be functioning correctly.
 The next step is to rebuild the application around this script.

-## Progress Update // (02/19/2025) 📈
+## Progress Update // (02/19/2025)

 ### Features Implemented (app.py):